-To establish the correct angle for each size of trees you will need to line up the traced line on the right side of the tree starting at the top point.
-Then push the miter fence to meet the bottom of the block of wood and secure the fence at the angle.
+To establish the correct angle for each tree size, you will need to line up the traced line on the right side of the tree, starting at the top point.
+Then push the miter fence to meet the bottom of the woodblock and secure the wall at the angle.

 Note: Each size of the tree will be a different angle.

-To cut the other side you will turn it over and cut in the same fashion as the first.
+You will turn it over and cut in the same fashion as the first to cut the other side.

-Once the trees are cut out you are ready to sand any rough edges first with 100 grit sandpaper and then again with 220 grit sandpaper.
+Once I cut out the trees, I am ready to sand any rough edges, first with 100 grit sandpaper and then with 220 grit sandpaper.

-For our favorite method of staining, we use a piece of upholstery foam and simply dip the foam into the stain and apply it to trees.
-Follow the manufacturers instructions on the can.
+For our favorite staining method, we use a piece of upholstery foam and dip the foam into the stain and apply it to trees.
+Again, follow the manufacturer’s instructions on the can.